BenG1994/Pixel-City/README.md

 ## Reflection

-This was an enojable project to work on to learn MapKit and further practice API implementation as both are common uses in iOS Development.
+This was an enyojable project to work on to learn MapKit and further practice API implementation as both are common uses in iOS Development.
 Also as a photographer, it was intersting to another use for Flickr.
 It was also a good experience in having to work around certain technologies not being up to date and having to work around those issues to get a working solution.